Koppers (NYSE:KOP) Releases FY 2021 Earnings Guidance

-Koppers (NYSE:KOP) last posted its earnings results on Friday, May 7th.
-The specialty chemicals company reported $1.02 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.57 by $0.45.
-The company had revenue of $407.50 million during the quarter, compared to the consensus estimate of $407.90 million.
-Koppers had a net margin of 7.43% and a return on equity of 42.13%.
-The company’s revenue for the quarter was up 1.4% compared to the same quarter last year.
-During the same period in the previous year, the firm posted $0.47 earnings per share.
-As a group, equities research analysts forecast that Koppers will post 3.85 earnings per share for the current fiscal year.

-In related news, VP Daniel R. Groves sold 6,795 shares of the stock in a transaction dated Monday, March 1st.
-The shares were sold at an average price of $35.06, for a total transaction of $238,232.70.
-Following the completion of the sale, the vice president now owns 23,825 shares in the company, valued at approximately $835,304.50.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
-Corporate insiders own 5.25% of the company’s stock.
+In other news, VP Daniel R. Groves sold 6,795 shares of the stock in a transaction that occurred on Monday, March 1st.
+The stock was sold at an average price of $35.06, for a total transaction of $238,232.70.
+Following the transaction, the vice president now owns 23,825 shares in the company, valued at $835,304.50.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.
+Also, VP Daniel R. Groves sold 6,000 shares of the stock in a transaction that occurred on Tuesday, May 11th.
+The stock was sold at an average price of $36.62, for a total value of $219,720.00.
+Following the transaction, the vice president now owns 16,455 shares in the company, valued at approximately $602,582.10.
+The disclosure for this sale can be found here.
+Company insiders own 5.25% of the company’s stock.

 About Koppers